defold/doc/docs/en/manuals/input.md

 ![Input binding setting](images/input/setting.png)

 A default input binding file is automatically created with all new project templates so there is usually no need to create a new binding file.
-The default file is called "game.input_binding" and can be found in the "input" folder in the project root. <kbd>Double click</kbd> the file to open it in the editor:
+The default file is called `game.input_binding` and can be found in the `input` folder in the project root. <kbd>Double click</kbd> the file to open it in the editor:

 ![Input set bindings](images/input/input_binding.png)